cansik/mediapipe-osc/README.md

 python install -r requirements.txt
 ```

 To run an example use the basic python command to start up the script.
-It is always possible to set the `--device` paramater, which indicates which VideoCapture device will be used (by default `0`).

 ```bash
 # start pose detection with webcam 0